 If you are experiencing abuse from a partner, ex-partner or family abuse this is domestic abuse and help is available for you.

-You may know a sister, brother, mum, dad, colleague, neighbour, cousin or friend who is experiencing abuse behind closed doors.
+You may know a sister, brother, mum, dad, son or daughter, colleague, neighbour, cousin or friend who is experiencing abuse behind closed doors.